rhett-g/novels/README.md

 ```

 ## Spark vs Regular
-Spark shows a 40% decrease in time over the regular version for 50 chapter test.
+Spark shows a 40% decrease in time over the regular version for 50 chapter test and a 60% decrease over 1300 chapters on a 4 core computer.
+Note that partitions should be increased/decreased to better optimize for the number of cores one has.

 ## Desired Features